Planning Your Korean Ski Holiday?

 Terrain Breakdown:

-Yongpyong is divided into four zones: Gold, Red, Silver, and Rainbow.
+The mountain is divided into four zones: Gold, Red, Silver, and Rainbow.
+I break each one down in further detail below.

 On-Mountain Dining